iisaka51/datajuggler/README.md

 ## Serialization

-datajuggler keep compatibitily for [serialize](https://github.com/hgrecco/serialize). and more easy add customaize serializer and class serialzier.
+datajuggler keep compatibitily for [serialize](https://github.com/hgrecco/serialize). and more easy add customaize serializer and class serializer.

 ```python
 In [1]: from datajuggler import serializer as io